enkron/enkron.github.io/in/cv.md

 into communication with the customers.

-After promotion to the Devops engineer role I was developing CI/CD pipelines for customers' applications which exploited big data platform using Jenkins, Ansible, Python, Gitlab and Bash.
+After promotion to the Devops engineer role I was developing CI/CD pipelines for customers\' applications which exploited big data platform using Jenkins, Ansible, Python, Gitlab and Bash.

 Modeled, developed and maintained AWS CloudFormation templates for managing and